 monitor student attendance and implement attendance improvement strategies at a whole-school, cohort and individual level

-students have the opportunity to contribute to and provide feedback on decisions about school operations through the Student Representative Council and other forums including year group meetings and Peer Support Groups.
+students have the opportunity to contribute to and provide feedback on decisions about school operations through the Student Voice Team (formerly Representative Council) and other forums including year group meetings and Peer Support Groups.
 Students are also encouraged to speak with their teachers, Year Level Coordinator, Assistant Principal and Principal whenever they have any questions or concerns.

 create opportunities for cross—age connections amongst students through school plays, athletics, music programs and peer support programs

-All students are welcome to self-refer to the Student Wellbeing Coordinator, School Nurse, School Chaplain, Year Group Leaders, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
+all students are welcome to self-refer to the Student Wellbeing Coordinator, School Nurse, trusted adult or teacher within the school, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
 We are proud to have an ‘open door’ policy where students and staff are partners in learning

 we engage in school wide positive behaviour support with our staff and students, which includes programs such as: